 Pickleball Paddle Grip

+Another important thing to concentrate on to become a better pickleball player is your grip.
 Your grip on the pickleball paddle should be firm but relaxed.
 You should be able to trigger your index finger while holding the paddle in your hand.

 The 3 Best Pickleball Paddle Grips